 The driving habits have already been embodied in the minds of adult drivers.
 Therefore, the parents might not be potent enough in teaching the driving skills to their children as compared to the professional driving instructor.

 Tip for parents:

 The department of motor vehicles might offer educational courses and materials to help.
 Also, private lessons are easily available across the country.
 It’s wise to learn from a well-established driving instructor because anonymous instructors might impart only few long-lasting skills.

 Many new drivers are required to obtain a learner’s permit before they can apply for their license as per the guidelines laid by most of the states.
 Also, majority of the states demand a certain number of parent-supervised driving hours logged and recorded by the parent.

-Tip for parents: Be calm and composed while teaching driving skills to maintain a good environment.
-Likewise, it is imperative to discuss the errors and successes for better driving.
+Be calm and composed while teaching driving skills to maintain a good environment.
+Likewise, it’s imperative to discuss the errors and successes for better driving.